Bernanke suddenly no friend to big bond funds

-NEW YORK, June 20 Ben Bernanke, the U.S. central bank chief whose massive stimulus program drove bond yields to historical lows and minted a mountain of profit for fixed-income funds along the way, is now the arch nemesis of bond mavens.
+NEW YORK Ben Bernanke, the U.S. central bank chief whose massive stimulus program drove bond yields to historical lows and minted a mountain of profit for fixed-income funds along the way, is now the arch nemesis of bond mavens.

 It doesn't matter whether it's a "govvies" guy focused on U.S. Treasury debt or a junk bond junkie devoted to high-yield corporate bonds.
 The losses inflicted across all fixed-income assets since Bernanke signaled on May 22 that the Fed could soon dial back its $85 billion a month in bond purchases have been deep: $406 billion of cumulative losses, according to Bank of America/Merrill Lynch Fixed Income Indexes data.